currentpattern/Year-Zero-Engine-Universal/Skills and Rolling the Dice.md

 >Veterinarian: healing animals

 RECOVERY: A person who has had their Strength or Agility reduced to zero is Broken, and cannot act any further.
-If you apply your HEALING skills to her (slow action) and your roll succeeds, they get back on their feet and immediately recover a number of attribute points equal to the number of x you roll.
+If you apply your MEDICAL AID skills to her (slow action) and your roll succeeds, they get back on their feet and immediately recover a number of attribute points equal to the number of x you roll.
 This can also be applied to characters who are not broken, but BANDAGES are required.
 You may heal yourself with this skill.

 SAVE A LIFE: The most important application of HEALING is giving first aid and saving the life of a fallen comrade who has suffered a critical injury.
 A failed roll at this point could mean the end for your patient, so be careful!
 Read more about critical injuries in that section.